 Purpose: The purpose of the Comprehensive Exam is to determine the degree candidate’s level of knowledge and ability to apply that knowledge to their teaching assignment, as well as the impact of degree coursework on the candidate’s professional knowledge.
-Shortly after you apply for graduation, the Program Director will send you specific instructions regarding the comprehensive exams.
+Shortly after you apply for graduation, the Program Coordinator will send you specific instructions regarding the comprehensive exams.

 Format: The comprehensive exam is composed of both written and oral components.
 Exam questions are determined by the Program Committee and may cover topics from the major emphasis, supporting courses, pedagogy, and research.
 The written exam is administered by a proctor (identified by the candidate).
 The Program Committee conducts the oral exam in person or by conference phone; the oral exam may include questions designed to follow up on written answers but may also introduce new questions as necessary to judge the candidate’s knowledge.

 Deadline: The exam is taken in the last semester of the program and must be completed at least four weeks prior to the end of the semester.
 Written questions are submitted by the Program Committee and forwarded to the proctor at least one week prior to the due date for the exam.
 The written portion of the exam is closed-book and must be completed in the presence of the proctor and within the time frame specified (usually 3-4 hours).
 Written responses to the questions are to be received by the Program Committee prior to the oral exam.